nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

    ..

 #.
-Follow step 4 in Zephyr's :ref:`zephyr:getting_started` to install the Zephyr SDK.
+Follow the steps in the "Install the Zephyr SDK" section in Zephyr's :ref:`zephyr:getting_started` to install the Zephyr SDK.
 #.
 Depending on your preferred development environment:

    * If you want to work with |VSC|, install the |nRFVSC| (the default IDE for the |NCS|).